 Slow deep breathing investigations, of which there have been many, have revealed positive effects on the respiratory, cardiovascular, cardiorespiratory and nervous systems.

 There’s nothing more relaxing than a long hot bath.
 It makes you feel calm but it actually may be doing more for you than you realize.

-Heat therapy in the form of hot baths and saunas have been used for centuries, however there are now many products to help you enjoy heat treatment at home.
+Heat therapy in the form of hot baths and saunas have been used for centuries.

 A 2016 study unearthed findings that prove heat therapy is brilliant for circulation and vascular function as it boosts blood flow.